Nem nướng

-Nem nướng (literally "grilled spring rolls") is Vietnamese grilled pork sausage or grilled meatballs, and a popular Vietnamese food item, sometimes served as an individual appetizer or snack, or served with rice noodles or rice as a main course.
-Nem nướng is a specialty of Khánh Hòa Province (Nha Trang).

-Nem nướng is a rustic dish, originating from Ninh Hoa, a northern district of Khanh Hoa province, about 30 km from the coastal city.
+Nem nướng (literally "grilled spring rolls") is Vietnamese grilled pork sausage wrapped around a lemongrass stick and a popular Vietnamese food item, sometimes served as an individual appetizer or snack, mainly served with bánh tráng ["rice paper"] and other herbs and vegetables as a main course.
+Nem nướng is a rustic dish, originating from Ninh Hòa, a northern district of Khánh Hòa Province, about 30km from the coastal city.